 Voice Search Best Practices for SEO

-So, what can you do to prepare for voice search revolution?
+So, what can you do to prepare for the voice search revolution?

 Understand Query Searches

-First, let’s look at the different type of queries people use when they’re conducting a voice search.
+First, let’s look at the different types of queries people use when conducting a voice search.

 Different types of search queries include: